Clinical psychologist helps with standoffs, profiling of criminal suspects

 The suspect called in the threat to dispatch, stating that several bombs were placed throughout the school's campus, though an extensive search yielded no explosive devices.

-The Federal Bureau of Investigation is leading the investigation but have yet to make any arrests in the case.
+The Federal Bureau of Investigation is leading the investigation but has yet to make any arrests in the case.

 There's not a murder case Belisle can recall that he hasn't used conducting psychological profiles to help aid investigators in determining how the events played out and the best interrogation methods based on a person's personality.